lolo101/PixelPanel/README.md

 You can use the mouse to navigate in the fractals :

 - clic and drag to pan the view
-- double-clic to zoom in at the pointer position and center the image
+- double-clic to zoom in and center the image at the pointer position
-- scroll to zoom in or out at the center of the image
+- scroll to zoom in or out at the pointer position

 On the right side is a fractal named *Mandelbrot set*.
 You can clic on a point of the fractal to set that point as a parameter of the left-side fractal named *Julia set*.